mainkoon81/U002-project-Python-Fuel-Economy-data-Assessment/README.md

  - The first thing to recognize when using regular expressions is that everything is essentially a character(and special metacharacters), and we are writing patterns to **match a specific sequence** of strings.

  - 1) `\d`: can be used in place of any single digit from 0 to 9 (The preceding slash distinguishes it from the simple 'd' character and indicates that it is a metacharacter). `\D` is for any Non-digit.
  - 2) `.`: The Joker is a wildcard and can represent any card in the deck.
 Wildcard is represented by the `.`(dot) metacharacter, and can match any single character(letter, digit, whitespace, everything).
-In order to specifically match a period mark(which is a dot), you need to escape the dot by using a slash `\.`.
+In order to specifically match a period mark, you need to escape the dot by using a backslash `\.`
  - 3) `[abc]`: will only match a single a, b, or c letter and nothing else. `[ ]` means a single letter ?
 <img src="https://user-images.githubusercontent.com/31917400/37179164-a413964c-231c-11e8-840b-d3369b5952cc.jpg" />